Note: The ShopDiscover program has been discontinued and the information below is for reference purposes only

-Get the most from Discover Cash Back Bonus rewards & partners.
-Here’s how the program works and what you need to know about recent changes to the program and the pros/cons for 2014.
+Get the most from Discover Cash Back Bonus rewards & Shop Discover partners.
+Below are details explaining how the program works and what you need to know about recent changes to the program and the pros/cons for 2015.

 How does it work?

 Discover Cash Back Bonus is a credit card rewards program.
 With Discover’s most popular, the “it” card, you get 5 percent cash back bonus in rotating categories and up to 1 percent cash back bonus on everything else.

-You can also get a 5 percent to 20 percent cash back-bonus with online shopping done through the ShopDiscover portal for cardmembers (hundreds of stores are part of the network).
+You can also get a cash back-bonus of 5 – 20% with online shopping completed through the ShopDiscover portal for cardmembers (hundreds of stores are part of the network).
 This accumulated bonus you earn on your spending can then be redeemed in a number of ways…

 You have multiple redemption options